 Iceland, the land of fire and ice.
 There aren’t many places on earth where you can see a volcano on the same day you hike a glacier, but this amazing country is one of them.

 August is Iceland’s second warmest month, and the last month of summer.
-It lays on the cusp between seasons, making it the perfect time of year to really see all Iceland has to offer – which is A LOT!
+It lays on the cusp between seasons, making it the perfect time of year to really see all Iceland has to offer.

 For a visual reference, here is a chart depicting the average monthly high and low temperatures in Iceland throughout the year.